simonw/llm-gpt4all/README.md

 Plugin for [LLM](https://llm.datasette.io/) adding support for the [GPT4All](https://gpt4all.io/) collection of models.

-> ⚠️ This plugin is in development, and will not work until the next release of LLM.
-See [this PR](https://github.com/simonw/llm/pull/65) for progress.

 ## Installation

 Install this plugin in the same environment as LLM.